linearza/linearza.github.io/_posts/2017-05-22-be-careful-where-you-point-that-blank-array.md

 categories: emberjs javascript
 ---

-Recently I did something quite common: I declared a blank array in a component, then strange things started happening.
+Recently I did something quite common: I declared a blank array in a component...then strange things started happening.

-Up until now, declaring blank variables and default states was a pretty standard modus operandi for me, as it gives a clear indication of what is available wihtin a specific context, for one, and also resetting state for new components - or so I thought.
+Up until now, declaring blank variables and default states was a pretty standard *modus operandi* for me, as it gives a clear indication of what is available wihtin a specific context, for one, and also resetting state for new components - or so I thought.

-In my specific case I was passing in an array of image objects, and a static image url:
+In my specific case I was passing in an array of image objects, and a static image url, which I defined in the component:

 ```javascript
   images: [],